1941 Nebraska Cornhuskers football team

+Nebraska was ranked at No. 58 (out of 681 teams) in the final rankings under the Litkenhous Difference by Score System for 1941.

+The team played its home games at Memorial Stadium in Lincoln, Nebraska.

 Before the season

-Nebraska was fresh off its first ever bowl appearance, a well-fought 21-13 loss to Stanford in the 1941 Rose Bowl, and started the 1941 season, the program's 50th year, as defending Big 6 champions, having surpassed 100 conference wins the previous year.
+Nebraska was fresh off its first ever bowl appearance, a well-fought 21–13 loss to Stanford in the 1941 Rose Bowl, and started the 1941 season, the program's 50th year, as defending Big 6 champions, having surpassed 100 conference wins the previous year.
 The Cornhuskers lost nineteen seniors to graduation, and it was a tall order to hope for a performance to top 1940.
 Prompted by the stunning success Stanford found by reviving the T formation offense, that was used to defeat the Cornhuskers in the Rose Bowl, coach Jones installed the same formations into the Nebraska offense schemes for 1941.